uDivy/Hackathon/dell_nvidia_challenge/Readme.md

 1. **Build the Docker Image**:
    Ensure that you are in the root directory of the project, where the Dockerfile is located.

+   If you are using Linux distibution python cmd in `speech_avatar.py` will change to `<"python3.10", os.path.join(current_dir, "src", "SadTalker", "inference.py"),>`, OR you could use the `dockerized` branch.

    Run the following command to build the image:

      ```bash
      docker build -f cuda_python_dockerfile -t <your-image-name>:latest .